tiburona/mbamk/README.md

 ### 3. Test that migrations work

-Whether or not you've made changes to any of the MBAM models, you should test that you are committing a series of migration files that are continuous with the migration files in the latest version of development, that run without error, and that bring a new database up-to-date with your current models.
+If you've made changes to any of the MBAM models, you should test that you are committing a series of migration files that are continuous with the migration files in the latest version of development, that run without error, and that bring a new database up-to-date with your current models.

 In order to do this, log into MySQL again: